This is my seventh ACC Basketball Preview. To view my previous entries, click on “more” beside my username, then select profile.

 In a season where their coach’s job may have very well been at stake, the Clemson Tigers made a seemingly improbable run to the Sweet 16, granting Brad Brownell a reprieve from the warden.
 They must now try to approach those same results without two key players and with only one clear replacement.

 Brownell will welcome back two thirds of his three guard perimeter from last season in 6-3 seniors Shelton Mitchell (12.2 ppg., 3.6 apg., 36.8% 3pt.) and Marcquise Reed (15.8 ppg., 4.7 rpg., 3.3 apg., 1.7 spg.).
 Both players are respectable perimeter shooters and solid defensive players, with Reed more likely to generate a steal.
 Neither is a great distributor (Clemson was 137th in assist to turnover ratio last season).
-6-5 Anthony Oliver II (34.6% 3pt.) will be a candidate to replace DeVoe in the starting lineup; in limited opportunities as a freshman, he did show an ability to hit an open 3.
-6-8 junior David Skara is long and mobile and seems like he should make good things happen, but he doesn’t.
-Hunter Tyson, a 6-7 4 star recruit, could be in the mix because of his ability to shoot the basketball, while John Newman III, a 6-4 4 star recruit, would provide more athleticism and aggression at both ends of the floor.
+6-8 junior David Skara is long and mobile and seems like he should make good things happen at the offensive end, but he doesn’t.
+He does, however, play excellent defense at small forward.
+The only options to replace DeVoe's minutes will be freshmen: Hunter Tyson, a 6-7 4 star recruit, will be in the mix because of his ability to shoot the basketball, while John Newman III, a 6-4 4 star recruit, should eventually provide athleticism and aggression at both ends of the floor.

 Boston College Eagles